decaf-dev/obsidian-note-splitter/README.md

 The folder to save split notes in.
 If empty, the folder of the original note will be used.

-> [!INFO]
+> [!NOTE]
-> Default is `note-splitter`
+> Default value is `note-splitter`

 ### Delimiter

 The sequence of characters to split by.
 When you split a note, the content before and after each delimiter will become new notes.

+> [!NOTE]
-The default delimiter is a new line character `\n`.
+> Default value is a newline character `\n`

 ### Use first line as title